Warm air usually means dry pads, blocked water flow, mineral scale, or weak airflow.

 Call if the fan runs but the air is warm, the pads stay dry, the pump is noisy, the cooler leaks, airflow is weak, or the unit keeps having the same problem after basic checks.

-If the cooler is running but the house is still warm, start with a call or estimate request and describe what the unit is doing.
+If the cooler is running but the house is still warm, call or request an estimate and describe what the unit is doing.